allebb/hooker/README.md

 # Hooker

 Hooker is a lightweight PHP web application that can be used to trigger remote workflows on your Linux or UNIX based servers.
+It is fully self-contained by design (a single script), it doesn't have any external dependencies and does not require any package managers such as Composer making it perfect for inclusion into legacy projects too.

-It has specifically been designed to simplify and automate application deployments using Git or Docker containers when you don't want or need the complexity of a full CI/CD setup but you can easily use it for a ton of other really useful tasks.
+It has specifically been designed to simplify and automate application deployments using Git or Docker containers when you don't want or need the complexity of a full CI/CD setup, but you can easily use it for a ton of other really useful tasks.

 ## Requirements

 * A web server (the installation guide uses Nginx)
-* PHP 5.4+.
+* PHP 5.4+
 * The ``shell_exec()`` function is required (Some shared hosting environments disable this!)

 ## License